OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Netatmo token file to `data/netatmo-token.json` so refreshed tokens survive container replacement.

+Do not commit `server/config.yaml` or `.env`; keep API keys and refresh tokens in local files or runtime environment variables.

 Docker dependency updates are split across two mechanisms.
 Dependabot updates the Python packages, GitHub Actions, and Docker base image on the `next` branch.
 Geckodriver is pinned with the `GECKOVERSION` build argument, so a scheduled